 Success – according to Martin Amis’s 1978 novel – is a finite resource.
 For one person to do well in life, someone else must go without.

-Terry is a working class oik denied fortune, future and love.
+Terry is a working-class fella denied fortune, future and love.
 Gregory is a well-to-do libertine.
-They couldn’t be more different – yet they’re foster brothers separated by a millimeter of fate.
+They couldn’t be more different – yet they’re foster brothers separated by a millimeter of fate in Martin Amis’s third novel, Success.

-Gregory is the success.
-He has the money, the wicked phrasing and the endless sexual adventures.
+Gregory is the big shot: he has the money, the wicked phrasing and the endless sexual adventures.
 Terry, meanwhile, can’t get laid nor lucky.
 Both are tough to like – and there’s plenty to find unpleasant about Success, from its incest and underage sex to suicide.

-Each brother takes turns telling (and then re-telling) the story.
+Each brother takes turns telling (and then re-telling) the story – which, as it turns out, has a lot of significance for how this tale pans out.
 Both are tricky, unreliable narrators, as well as utter bastards.

 Success is about reversal of fortune (more Trading Places than Freaky Friday), but it’s a book of bitter truth rather than redemption.
 And it’s certainly short of laughs.